pelillian/Keep-to-Bear/README.md

 # What the script does

 - We change the creation/modification dates of the downloaded notes so their date/times will get imported into Bear.
-- We add the tag "#googlekeep" to each note